umdhelpdesk/whenWeWorkRestAPI/README.md

     }
    }
    ```
-   *Response:* (On success Days as objects wit Array of shifts) Hrs: 11, mins: 30 means 11:30 and a 24 hr format
+   *Response body:* (On success Days as objects wit Array of shifts) Hrs: 11, mins: 30 means 11:30 and a 24 hr format
    ```json
      {
      "success": true,